dboikliev/babel-plugin-overload-operators/README.md

 }
 ```

-This will make the plugin look for functions with keys `b.op` and `u.op`, for example `b.+' for the binary plus operator.
+This will make the plugin look for functions with keys `b.op` and `u.op`, for example `b.+` for the binary plus operator.
 This can be useful to prevent clashes with preexisting naming conventions in your code.